ratneshdagli/sorted-ai-privacy/index.md

 ## INTRODUCTION

-Sorted AI ("we," "our," or "the App") is a 100% local-first productivity assistant that automatically converts messages from WhatsApp into actionable draft tasks and calendar events—all processed entirely on your device with zero cloud uploads.
+SortMate AI ("we," "our," or "the App") is a 100% local-first productivity assistant that automatically converts messages from WhatsApp into actionable draft tasks and calendar events—all processed entirely on your device with zero cloud uploads.

 Our Core Privacy Commitment: